 - Be on time!
 Come to the venue around 10 minutes before the class starts

 - Cut your nails!
 Cut your nails every time before coming to the class!

 - For no-gi, wear shorts and a t-shirt or rash guard.

-- For gi, wear a gi… (If you don’t have one on you, we offer a gi-rental service).
+- For gi, wear a gi… We don’t have any rental gi’s.
+You can order one from BJJFightGear.com

 - We discourage the use of groin guards (as they are illegal in competition), however, we encourage the use of a mouth-guard.
 Both are optional of course and you are completely free to use whatever makes you comfortable.